Three students sitting together in Centennial Hall

 NEW FOR FALL 2025!

 The journey to recovery from addiction requires the support of trained counsellors who understand neurological reward systems, the importance of community supports, and Indigenous ways of healing.
 The two-year Addictions Counselling Diploma program prepares learners for a career in the addiction field.
-This program integrates theory and practical skills in assessment, treatment, prevention and relapse so that learners are equipped to work in counselling settings with individuals, families, groups, and communities.
-This program includes a 6-credit, 240-hour work placement in the Spring Semester Year 2 of the program.
+This program integrates theory and practical skills in assessment, treatment, prevention, and relapse so that learners are equipped to work in counselling settings with individuals, families, groups, and communities.

 Program Learning Outcomes: